-Great renewables projects come from great sites.
+Great renewables projects come from great sites all over the world.
 A well-chosen site will reward its owners many times over: through a faster development cycle, improved rates of return and excellent operational performance.
 A poorly-chosen site, however, will be a sink of investment and resources without any end reward.

 Site prospecting is an art with many moving parts so we have designed our approaches to be as smart as possible to balance all the key tradeoffs.
 In response to the challenges of wind prospecting Wind Pioneers has developed a completely novel approach to assessing the potential of a wind farm site to add a truly independent opinion during the evaluation process.
 We characterise perfect sites, then algorithmically scan an area for the sites closest to perfection.

 Wind Pioneers’ site-finding software characterises sites according to parameters known to be present in good sites to evaluate a site’s potential.
 When combined with traditional approaches it creates a more reliable process for finding high-potential sites.

 - Clean slate nationwide prospecting studies with unrivalled detail

 - Wind mapping from multiple ensembled, calibrated source maps

 - Solar and hybrid prospecting studies, including production-pattern compatible mapping for wind-solar projects

 An ideal wind farm site will have a number of characteristics from good exposure to prevailing winds, to robust grid connection options and ease of logistics and construction.

 Traditional prospecting studies make overly simplified assumptions as to the weighting of criteria, arbitrarily concluding how much wind resource is worth sacrificing for, say, a closer grid connection or flat terrain for construction.
 We are led by wind farms.
 We digitised over 100,000 operational wind turbines from markets across the globe to analyse what makes a perfect wind farm?